Adrianne E. Avillion, DEd, MSN, RN

 Sheree L. Goldman, DNP, MSN, RN, WHNP

-Sheree Goldman is an educator and writer with over three decades of clinical experience working with patients and families.
+Sheree Goldman is an educator and writer with over four decades of clinical experience working with patients and families.
 Since 2000, her focus has been in forensics, coordinating a community-based program that conducts medical-legal examinations for victims and suspects of violence.
 She is a sexual assault forensic examiner for adult, adolescent, and pediatric patients and serves on the Domestic Violence Coordinating Council of Monterey County in California.